 1995-1997: Senior consultant / Associate Director, The Henley Centre for Forecasting Ltd, London.
 Research programme head and lead researcher on environment and consumption.

-1986-1995: Research Fellow / Senior Fellow, Policy Studies Institute, London (now part of University of Westminster).
-Projects on diffusion and impacts of new technology in industry; energy efficiency; evaluation of Government business support programmes; cleaner production systems in UK industry.
+1986-1995: Research Fellow / Senior Fellow, Policy Studies Institute, London.
+Projects on diffusion and impacts of new technology in industry; energy efficiency; evaluation of Government business support programmes; take-up of cleaner production systems in UK industry.

 1979-1986: Computer programmer, International Computers Ltd (now Fujitsu UK); technical author and manager of documentation services, K3 Software Services Ltd (now part of IBM UK).

 University roles and responsibilities

 Affiliations and memberships

 - Processes of change towards sustainability in values, policy, consumption and production

 - Planetary boundaries framework

 - Elinor Ostrom's commons framework for sustainable resource governance

 Sustainable Lifestyles Research Group: collaboration with Institute of Fiscal Studies, University of Bath, University of Sussex, Brunel University, University of Edinburgh.